perxpective/Cybersecurity-Therapy/MRE/MRE MST Revision.md

 3. View sections in PE, ASM code and PE header info.

 #### CFF Explorer
+1. Drag and drop the malware into the CFF Explorer
+2.

 ## Tips
 - Observe the behaviour of the malware before and after a VM reboot for any changes.